stndc/codeskate/README.md

 ```

 ## Get Started
 Inside the **librarie** you can find the configuration files.
 To start you must define the path where your project is hosted.
-You will also need to change the values of the constants to connect to your database
+You will also need to change the values of the constants to connect to your database.
+.
 function.php
 ```
 <?php